 & Mary Shelley's Ethics of Care

 Dramatic Futurities: Joanna Baillie's Plays on the Passions

 Material Culture in Domestic Spaces

-My second project, currently in development, examines the historical and cultural significance of objects in 18th and 19th-century literature.
+My upcoming project, currently in development, examines the historical and cultural significance of objects in 18th and 19th-century literature.
 In particular, I am interested in ways that everyday artifacts embody cultural ideologies that foster, support, and trouble the production of queer and non-normative communities and spaces, while contending with the colonial and imperial labor often necessary to attain such items.

 In Elizabeth Gaskell's mid-Victorian novel Cranford, for instance, teatime bridges divisions across class in this intimate, all-female village.
 When the town faces financial ruin and tea is commodified, however, the ramifications of England's global expansion strains Cranford's otherwise enclosed, non-reproductive utopia.
 Earlier in the century, Mary Robinson reinvented poems by Jonathan Swift, reimagining the luxury and quotidian materials of daily London life to forge a uniquely gendered, queer temporality.

 Examining these and other physical artifacts, this project attends to the socioeconomic, nationalistic, and ethnic implications of objects in ways that resonate with today's globalized consumer culture.

 Victorian tea, which defined Britishness across all classes, was literally carried on the backs of Asian laborers.